jonananas/knowledge/windows-tooling.md

 # Windows strategies

 ## Downloaded software
 Install all downloaded software into C:\MyPrograms to keep track.
-Including JDK and JRE.
+JDK and JRE are installed under C:\MyPrograms\Java.

+## Installing java
+When installing Java SE using Oracles installer, first path you specify is jdk, second is jre.
+After installing Java

+    runas fix_javapath.bat
+Fixes javapath with next two steps (Javahome, Javapath)

 ## Javahome
 JAVAHOME points to generic link which in turn points to latest jdk